afontenot/pyweight/docs/md/Basic Usage.md

 In this example, the user has adhered quite closely to their intended diet, and so PyWeight suggests a change of only 10 calories per day.
-Such a value is small enough that no sigficant chances to one's meal plan would be called for.
+Such a value is small enough that no significant chances to one's meal plan would be called for.
 A larger difference, of 100 calories a day or more, would suggest a tweak is needed.